-For me, Tiveden is one of the most beautiful national parks in the southern part of Sweden, and it has gotten a special little place in my heart.
-I know I will visit again some day; the only question is when :-) When you are in this part of Sweden and you love nature, don't forget to spend at least one day in Tiveden National Park and do one of the hikes.
+For me, Tiveden is one of the most beautiful national parks in the southern part of Sweden, and I've enjoyed it so much that I have visited 3 times so far :-) When you are in this part of Sweden and you love nature, don't forget to spend at least one day in Tiveden National Park and do one of the hikes.
 I am sure you won't regret it.

 Below you can find a photo impression of my visit to Tiveden National Park.
 And as usual, all the photos in the collage are clickable, so you can view the larger photo if you like.

 Tiveden National Park

 The quickly changing landscape, from dark green valleys with big boulders covered with moss, fallen over trees, moist in the air, to the higher elevations, where the sun light tries to be break through the trees.

 And all off a sudden you will be in an open spot in the forest, where the sun is shining brightly on the grey rocky surface, and the views over the surrounding area are wide and stunning.

 Imagine staring out over a blue lake, which mirrors its surroundings perfectly, as the water is so still or admiring a waterlilly showing off its beauty for everyone who wants to see, Tiveden has it all!

 So which way to go?

 There are quite a few hiking trails in Tividen National Park, in all there are more than 34 kilometres of marked trails.
 During my three visits I must have walked around 20 kilometers in total of these trails.